iansf/pstar/README.md

         [True, True, True])
 ```

-It can be used to call any method on the values of a `plist`, however:
+It can be used to call any method on the values of a `plist` as well:
 ```python
 pl = plist([['foo'], ['bar']])
 pl._.append('baz')